MatteoGioia/neuron/zettelkasten/University/Foundations of Data Science/FDS II - Image Processing.md

 - which information is preserved over scales
 - which one is lost

-In such cases, a gaussian works best because the information in the center of the image, which probabilistically is the most important one, is retained when blurring as a gaussian gives the "central" pixels more importance.
+In such cases, a ==gaussian works best because the information in the center of the image, which probabilistically is the most important one, is retained when blurring as a gaussian gives the "central" pixels more importance==.

-Another important consideration is that when smoothing with a gaussian, the high frequencies contained in the image signal get reduced, so we both reduce noise and can fit the image information in a smaller size:
+Another important consideration is that ==when smoothing with a gaussian, the high frequencies contained in the image signal get reduced, so we both reduce noise and can fit the image information in a smaller size==:

 ![](./static/FDS/fourierwave.png)